mpvdk/rpi-zero-w-bare-metal-assembly/README.md

 ## Why

 **First of all** because I want to understand the interface between software and hardware.
-I choose to start by learning Arm assembly and I just so happened to have some Raspberry Pis on hand.
+I chose to start by learning Arm assembly and I just so happened to have some Raspberry Pis on hand.

 **Second**, during this process I encountered some difficulties in finding the right resources.
 There is a lot to find but it was difficult, sometimes, to tie it all together.
 I hope that others may find these examples beneficial to their learning process.